Close

 The Servicemembers Civil Relief Act offers help with a range of rights and benefits, from interest rate reductions to eviction protection.
 Know your rights and available perks.

-For document translation services, contact Military OneSource Specialty Consultations.
+Document translation services are available to anyone who is eligible for Military OneSource services.
 You can get help translating a lease during an overseas move, a birth certificate or marriage license.
-Call a Military OneSource consultant at
+Call a Military OneSource consultant at 800-342-9647 for document translation or legal matters.

-Where your Legal Assistance Office cannot help
+Where your legal assistance office cannot help

-There are other issues that your Legal Assistance Office won’t be able to assist you with.
+There are other issues that your legal assistance office won’t be able to assist you with.
 They include:

-• Providing legal advice to third parties or opposing parties on the same issue
+• Legal advice to third parties

 • Claims against the government and criminal matters